 What is Watercolor Calligraphy?

-How to Create Watercolor Calligraphy (in Photos)
+How to Create Watercolor Calligraphy (Written Tutorial)

-How to Create Watercolor Calligraphy – The Video!
+How to Create Watercolor Calligraphy (Video Tutorial)

 1. Calligraphy Practice On the Go

 Calligraphy ink isn’t the best thing to take on long trips because you never know when you’re going to have a spill.
 Watercolors, however, are dry until you need them to be wet.
 For that reason, they make for very portable “inks”.

 The results of watercolor calligraphy are one of a kind.
 Watercolor allows you to blend colors as you write calligraphy, and the varying levels of gradation are gorgeous.
 It’s difficult to achieve that sort of effect with most calligraphy inks!

 If you enjoy painting with watercolor, you can use a dip pen and watercolor to add accents to your artwork.
 The pointed pen allows you to achieve the precision and consistency that a brush can’t offer.

 I think you’ll be surprised to find that watercolors aren’t that picky when it comes to paper.
 If you can write on a piece of paper with regular calligraphy ink, chances are you can write on it with watercolor calligraphy as well.
 You’ll have great luck using watercolor paper, drawing paper, and even 32# laserjet paper!
 If you use watercolor calligraphy on envelopes, just make sure they are high-quality.

 Watercolor, by nature, is not waterproof.
 Accordingly, if you use the watercolor calligraphy technique for a project that might get exposed to water, consider treating the calligraphy with MicroGlaze.

 You can find more information and instructions for using MicroGlaze in the video below.